Colorado Real Estate Transaction Costs

 When do you pay?

 One of my favorite aspects of my job is the fact that I can go to work for you, and when I do, there is no clock that I punch that tracks what you owe me.
-I am paid at closing.
-I am paid a predetermined rate of compensation that will be well known to both of us well before you have to pay it, if you are the one that pays it at all.
+I am, most often, paid at closing by the brokerage listing the property.
+I am paid a predetermined rate of compensation that will be well known to both of us well before it must be paid.
+There are very rare exceptions to this process that would be thoroughly explained should they impact your purchase.

 Whether I’m helping you sell, or helping you buy, or both, I am not an hourly or salaried employee.
-After we agree to work together, you in fact won’t have to pay me until we close on a property, and those proceeds will most often be calculated during and taken from the closing on any property we deal with.
+After we agree to work together, I am not compensated until we close on a property, and those proceeds will most often be taken from the closing on any property we deal with.

 This is important because it answers a question that many people have early in our relationship.
 I will often have an introductory meeting with clients, and during this meeting, those clients are unsure of whether or not that actual meeting is going to cost them anything.
 For me, in most cases, it doesn’t.
 Sitting down with me to talk about properties, to get to know me, to have some questions answered does not cost any money.
 When representing you in the purchase or sale of Colorado real estate, I am paid at closing.